 The event files contain game descriptions using the Retrosheet scoring system.
 This page will describe the scoring system in sufficient detail to allow working with these full play-by-play descriptions.

 The files containing the play-by-play data follow a naming convention.
 Each file has one team's home games and has a name of the form YYYYTTT.EVX where EVX may be EVA, EVN, or EVF for American, National and Federal League games, respectively.
 In this format, YYYY is the four digit year and TTT is a three character team code.
 The zip archive downloaded contains a file named TEAMYYYY that contains the team codes and team names in the particular season.
 Each file contains the home games in chronological order for the specified team.

 Files are ASCII text files consisting of a series of records.
 Each record is a single line starting with a type designator and ending with the DOS new line sequence (newline, carriage return characters).

-For each game as many as eleven different record types may be used.
+For each game as many as sixteen different record types may be used.
 Each record type has a unique designator, which is followed by several fields separated by commas.
 These are discussed in detail below.

 The record type is not considered to be a field and starts in column 1.
 Following the record type are the record fields which are separated from the record type and each other by commas ' , '.